Local History and Genealogy

 The Library’s Local History and Genealogy Collections offer access to Leominster history, including information about its establishment and growth, and about its people and how they lived, worked, and played.

 Compiled Massachusetts military records from the Revolutionary War, the War of 1812, and the Civil War may be found here as well.
-Also among the holdings are incomplete sets of yearbooks from Leominster High School and the now-defunct Leominster Hospital School of Nursing.
+Also among the holdings are incomplete sets of yearbooks from Leominster High School, Notre Dame High School, and the now-defunct Leominster Hospital School of Nursing, Gallagher Junior High School, and Carter Junior High School.

 Directories held in book format include Leominster, 1900-1990; Fitchburg, 1876-1990; an assortment of suburban directories from the 1970s and 1980s; and most telephone directories from 1981-present.